Kaycee Feild: Career

 In response, the PRCA changed its bylaws, prohibiting their members from owning shares in the ERA.
 The ERA sued.
 In 2016, the PRCA won the lawsuit.
 Feild, along with other world champions such as Lowe and Trevor Brazile were denied PRCA membership, prohibiting them from competing at PRCA rodeos and rendering them ineligible for the National Finals Rodeo in 2016.

-In 2017, the ERA folded after its only competitive season the previous year.
-Feild later returned to the PRCA.
+The ERA went out of business after only one competitive season, and Feild returned to compete in the PRCA.

 On February 25, 2018, the annual RFD-TV's The American was held again in the AT&T Stadium in Arlington, Texas.
 Feild rode C5 Rodeo Company's Virgil, the reining Bareback Horse of the Year.
 Feild and Orin Larsen tied in the first round of the short-go with a score of 88.25.
 In the second round, Feild posted the highest score of 90.75, Larsen posted 88.50, and Steven Dent posted 85.00.
 Feild won $100,000 for his bareback win and a share of the $1 million side-pot as a qualifier, equal to $433,333.33.
 Feild's ride of 90.75 points brought him the big prize.
 He shared the prize with Cort Scheer, who won saddle bronc riding and Matt Reeves, who won steer wrestling.

-The ERA went out of business after only one competitive season, and Feild returned to compete in the PRCA.
+Feild won The American again in 2020.

 At the NFR held in Arlington, Texas, Feild competed again in December 2020.
 On December 20, in Round 10, Feild got a reride decision on his first horse.
 All the cowboys had to wait for the end of the round and Field's reride for the winner of the round and the championship.
-Feild delivered a 91 point ride on Junior Bonner to win the round and the championship, his fifth world championship.
+Feild delivered a 91-point ride on Junior Bonner to win the round and the championship, his fifth world championship.

 At the 2021 NFR in Las Vegas, Feild won his sixth PRCA bareback riding world championship, breaking the previous record of five held by Joe Alexander and Bruce Ford.
 He also won second in the bareback riding average and won the Ram Top Gun Award.

+Feild won The American for the third and final time in 2023.

+Feild qualified for the NFR a total of 13 times (2008 through 2015 and 2018 through 2022).
+In 2023, he missed qualifying for the NFR; finishing 16th in the PRCA world standings.

+In November 2023, Feild announced his retirement from professional bareback riding at the age of 36.